icchie/zigbee2mqtt-presence-sensor-timer/README.md

 2. Download the JavaScript file for this extension.
 3. Place the downloaded .js file in the extension directory.

-Note: Make sure Zigbee2MQTT is not running when you add the extension file.

 ### Method 2: Using Zigbee2MQTT Web Interface

 1. Open the Zigbee2MQTT web interface.